jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Not everyone gets an internship.
 No one had internships in the summer of 2020 when COVID first hit.
-Companies may be struggling financially.
+Companies may be struggling financially or reducing headcount.

 An internship is valuable, but it is not the only path to becoming a strong Software Engineer.